analogdevicesinc/ai8x-synthesis/README.md

 * `--no-bias LIST` where `LIST` is a comma-separated list of layers (e.g., `0,1,2,3`) can rule out problems due to the bias.
 This option zeros out the bias for the given layers without having to remove bias values from the weight input file.

 * `--ignore-streaming` ignores all `streaming` statements in the YAML file.
 Note that this typically only works when the sample input is replaced with a different, lower-dimension sample input (for example, use 3×32×32 instead of 3×128×128), and does not support fully connected layers without retraining (use `--stop-after` to remove final layers).
 Ensure that the network (or partial network when using `--stop-after`) does not produce all-zero intermediate data or final outputs when using reduced-dimension inputs.
 The log file (`log.txt` by default) will contain the necessary information.

+* Certain C library functions (such as `memcpy` or `printf`) use byte-wide or 16-bit wide accesses and may not work correctly when accessing CNN memory *directly* (i.e., pointing inside the accelerator memory).
+They *will* function as expected when operating on data memory that is *not* located inside the CNN accelerator, for example data returned by `cnn_unload()`.